Costa Rica active naturalist private custom nature tour

 What starts as fear ends up overcoming fear.
 New experience, new respect for nature

-We'll will leave after breakfast, and stop on the way back to San José.
+We'll leave the beach after breakfast on our way back to San José.
 First is Minor Cervantes, who teaches local children about the role of snakes in the ecology.
-Then to Lankester Gardens, with magnificent tropical plants.
-If you want we can stop in the city for museums and shopping.
+Then to Lankester Gardens, with magnificent tropical plants and Costa Rica's largest orchid garden.
+We can stop in the city for museums and shopping.

-Or we can pass all this mayhem and head back into the coffee country for a picnic and a view of the Pacific at the top of Espiritu Sanctu (not a place where any tour buses go — it's strictly four-wheel-drive) - there's no end of things we can do with Rodolfo enthusiastically showing you his country on this, your last real day here.
+Or we can bypass the city and head back into the coffee country for a picnic and a view of the Pacific at the top of Espiritu Sanctu (not a place where any tour buses go — it's strictly four-wheel-drive) - there's no end of things we can do with Rodolfo enthusiastically showing you his country on this, your last real day here.

-Your return flight from Costa Rica.
-We'll head for the airport at 7:00 to catch your flight at 9:15 (they really want you there two hours before flight time — but we know another shortcut....).
-You'll leave behind Rodolfo, guanábana, gallo pinto and the miserable potholes.
-But you'll take back some great new skills, and memories of Rose doing things she hasn't done since childhood in Joplin, Missouri.
+Your return flight from Costa Rica is today and we'll arrange for a transfer to the airport in time for check in.
+You'll leave behind your Serendipity leader, guanábana, gallo pinto and the miserable potholes.
+But you'll take back some great new skills, and memories of Rose doing things she hasn't done since childhood.
 And you can come back, any time you get the urge...

 The first step to enjoying a Serendipity adventure is to contact us.